DamienJabs/gcal-viewer/README.md

 - Display today's or tomorrow's events from your Google Calendar
 - Display ongoing week or next week events from your Google Calendar
 - Optional weather forecast for events using OpenWeatherMap
-- Compact display mode for concise terminal output
+- Compact display mode for concise terminal output for day command only

 ## ⚠ Limitations

-- The non-compact display mode is currently unavailable
 - Weather location is hardcoded for now, you can change your location [here](https://github.com/DamienJabs/gcal-viewer/blob/main/utils/weather.py#L25)
 - OpenWeatherMap's free tier only allow 5 day weather forecast